José Ángel Iribar: Club career

 Subsequently, Iribar joined Athletic's coaching staff, taking charge of the goalkeepers.
-In 1983–84 he coached the reserve team Bilbao Athletic, leading them to the second place in the second division, a best-ever, although they were not eligible for promotion.
+In 1983–84 he managed the reserve side Bilbao Athletic, leading them to the second place in the Segunda División, a best-ever, although they were not eligible for promotion.

-Iribar also managed the first team in the 1986–87 season – for the only time, the league had a second stage divided in three groups, and Athletic 'won' the relegation section (ranking 13th overall).
+Iribar also coached the main squad in the 1986–87 season; for the only time, the league had a second stage divided in three groups, and Athletic 'won' the relegation section to finish 13th.
 From 1988 and for over two decades, he was in charge of the Basque Country representative team.

+A statue of Iribar was installed in on the concourse outside San Mamés Stadium in December 2023.

 International career

 Iribar made his debut for Spain on 11 March 1964, in the first leg of the 1964 European Nations' Cup's last qualifying stage, a 5–1 home win against the Republic of Ireland (7–1 aggregate).
-He was the starter during the finals, and the nation emerged victorious on home soil.
+He was the starter during the finals, and the nation claimed the tournament on home soil.

-Iribar also represented Spain at the 1966 FIFA World Cup, playing all three group stage matches.
+Iribar also represented Spain at the 1966 FIFA World Cup, playing all three group-stage matches.
 He retained his position for a further ten years; on 20 November 1974, in a UEFA Euro 1976 qualifier away to Scotland, he equalled the record of 46 caps held by fellow goalkeeper Ricardo Zamora, and overtook him the following 5 February at home to the same opponents.
-His 49th and final game was on 24 April 1976 in a 1–1 draw against West Germany in the quarter-finals of the same tournament; he missed the second leg, officially due to a finger injury, which he denied decades later amidst theories that he was dropped for his political views.
-Another goalkeeper, Luis Arconada, took his record in 1983.
+His 49th and final game was on 24 April 1976 in a 1–1 draw against West Germany in the quarter-finals of the same competition; he missed the second leg, officially due to a finger injury, which he denied decades later amidst theories that he was dropped for his political views.

+Another goalkeeper, Luis Arconada, broke Iribar's mark in 1983.

 Style of play

 Spanish 2010 World Cup winning goalkeeper Iker Casillas included Iribar in his list of the ten greatest goalkeepers of all time, and described him as "one of the greatest keepers Spain has ever produced.
 He was a big presence in goal and had that ability to intimidate opponents.
 But it wasn't all about his size, which is useless on its own.
 He combined his physicality with terrific positioning."
-In Italy, the former was given the nickname "Zoff's twin", due to his goalkeeping ability, leadership and physical resemblance to Italian counterpart Dino Zoff.
+In Italy, the former was given the nickname "Zoff's twin" due to his goalkeeping ability, leadership and physical resemblance to Italian counterpart Dino Zoff.

 Political views

 On 5 December 1976, before a game against Real Sociedad, Iribar and the opposing captain, Inaxio Kortabarria, carried out the Ikurriña, the Basque flag, and placed it ceremonially on the centre-circle.
 This was the first public display of the flag since the death of Francisco Franco, but it was still illegal.

-He subsequently became involved in Basque local politics, and was a founding member of the independentist coalition Herri Batasuna.
+He subsequently became involved in Basque local politics, and was a founding member of the separatist coalition Herri Batasuna.